All-Palestine Protectorate: National Council

 The All-Palestine National Council, officially Palestinian National Council (PNC). was convened in Gaza on 1 October 1948, under the chairmanship of Amin al-Husayni.
 The Council passed a series of resolutions culminating on 1 October 1948 with a Palestinian Declaration of Independence over the whole of Palestine, with Jerusalem as its capital.
 The council served the legislative arm of the All-Palestine Protectorate.

 Foreign relations

 Recognition

 Egypt, which manipulated its formation, recognized All-Palestine on 12 October, followed by Syria and Lebanon on 13 October, Saudi Arabia the 14th and Yemen on the 16th.
 Iraq's decision to the same was made formally on the 12th, but was not made public.
-Both Great Britain and the US backed Jordan, the US saying that Amin al-Husseini's close ties to the Axis powers in World War II could be neither forgotten nor pardoned.
+Boththe United Kingdom and the United States backed Jordan, the US saying that Amin al-Husseini's close ties to the Axis powers in World War II could be neither forgotten nor pardoned.

 Shortly thereafter, the Jericho Conference named King Abdullah I of Transjordan, "King of Arab Palestine".
 The Congress called for the union of Arab Palestine and Transjordan and Abdullah announced his intention to annex the West Bank.
 The other Arab League member states opposed Abdullah's plan.